 - Because time management is crucial, skip questions that you find extremely difficult and move forward to questions that you find easier to answer.
 Don’t worry, you can mark the questions you skip as you take the test.
 Try to finish the other questions with 10 to 15 minutes remaining and use that extra time to return to the more challenging questions.
 If you are unsure of an answer, it is better to guess than to leave a question blank.

 - When answering the selected-response questions, you should read all possible answers before marking the correct one.
 You wouldn’t want to miss out on the best answer by not reading all of the responses!

 - You’ll feel more confident if you check out GACE’s free guide to taking computerized tests.

-Information and screenshots obtained from ETS.
+Information obtained from ETS.

 The Reading subarea has about 33 selected-response questions.
 These questions account for 37% of the entire exam.

 This subarea can be neatly divided into 3 objectives: